mGrahlCSHegau/Family-Tree/README.md

 ## Introduction

-This Python project implements a basic family tree data structure, allowing users to represent family relationships, query information about all Family members as long as data is available, and save the family to a .json file.
+This Python project implements a basic family tree data structure that allows users to represent family relationships, query information about all family members as long as data is available, and save the family to a .csv or .json file.
+Due to the way it is implemented, it is recommended to use a .csv file.
+This file format takes up less space.
+However, it requires some conversion, which may result in longer run times.

 ## Features